Magic of Random Matrix Product States: Numerical results

 \section{Numerical results}

 We numerically compute the average $\mathbb{E}\ M(\ket{\psi})$ of a $d=2$ (qubit) RMPS with bond dimensions of $B=2,4,8$.
 The expectation is sampled over $100$ RMPSs; namely, we generate $100$ RMPSs whose unitaries are drawn from the Haar measure on the unitary group.
 The logarithm of $\mathbb{E}\ M(\ket{\psi})$ versus $n$ is plotted in Figure \ref{fig:The log magic in terms of n small B}, where the linear behavior indicates that the average magic $\mathbb{E}\ M(\ket{\psi})$ grows exponentially with $n$, which is consistent with our theory.
 In the plot, the slope of the $B=2$ line is $\sim 0.46$, which is greater than $\sim 0.10$ in \eqref{eqn:qubit log magic lower bound}.
+Since $\mathcal{D}(\rho) \leq \mathcal{R}(\rho)$, and previous studies \cite{Howard_2017_Robustness_of_Magic, Heinrich_2019_ROM_Upper_Bound} have numerically shown that $\mathcal{R}(\ket{T}^{\otimes n}) \approx 1.387^n$, lower bounded by $1.366^n$, the $B=2$ line with $\mathcal{D}(\rho) \approx 1.376^n$ implies that the low bond dimension qubit RMPS is as magical as the $\ket{T}^{\otimes n}$ state.
+For larger $B$, the saturated $\mathcal{D}(\rho) \approx 2^{n/2} = 1.414^n$ seems to imply that the RMPS is more magical than the $\ket{T}^{\otimes n}$ state, but this may suffer from finite size effect as in \cite{Heinrich_2019_ROM_Upper_Bound}, so we leave the comprehensive analysis to future studies.
+This implies that, although MPSs may be efficiently simulated classically, RMPSs may still nevertheless be useful as ancilla states to introduce magic in computational problems.
 The details of the numerical methods are summarized in Appendix \ref{appendix:more on numerical calculation}.